drustanyjt/falcon2.0/README.md

 2. pipeline2.ipynb is for only creating top k entities + gold entities, with no relations
 3. pipeline3.ipynb is for creating top k entities + gold entities, with top k relations + gold relations.
 4. pipeline0.ipynb is for no annotations at all.

+**k** refers to the number of entities or relations suggested by Falcon2.0 for each entity/relation that was identified in the query.
+The value of k can be set by adjusting the **topKelements** variable in `./main.py`.

 All 3 look for lcquad2 data in `./lcquad2`,
 and output the generated links at the `output_links_dir` path.